 Affordances: Twitter can be used on many types of devices, including mobile devices and any other devices connected to Wifi.
 Users can customize their profile and can customize their experience by muting or blocking other Twitter users, if necessary.

 Constraints: Twitter constrains its users to a 140-character limit per text.
 This can be a real challenge, but forces users to exercise brevity.
 Users may delete their own tweets, but not the tweets of other people.
 That can occasionally be an annoyance if the user is mentioned in another user’s tweets.

-Wunderlist is a tool for managing tasks.
+Microsoft To Do, formerly Wunderlist, is a tool for managing tasks.
 Like Evernote, I use it daily for managing my own tasks, but it could serve students well, too.
 It is elegant and minimal, yet powerful.
 Users can make lists and organize those lists into folders.
 Each list is comprised of To-do items.
 Those To-do items can include due dates, reminders, subtasks, notes, files, and comments.
 The sidebar includes a view of what is due today and this week, as well as a view of all folders.
 Folders can be expanded or collapsed, and reorganized easily.